-Where it is determined that the Student Code of Conduct has been violated and sanctions of less than suspension or expulsion are imposed, the decision of the Judicial Committee or the Disciplinary Conference shall be final and will be communicated to the student/respondent by the Office of Student Conduct and Judicial Affairs.
-Where it is determined that the Student Code of Conduct has been violated and expulsion or suspension is recommended, the Office of Student Conduct and Judicial Affairs director will review and either affirm, reject or modify the action taken by the Judicial Committee or the Disciplinary Conference.
-Should he/she reject the sanction, the Director will return the recommendation to the Disciplinary Conference or the chair of the Committee with a request for reconsideration of the sanction.
-If the sanction(s) is approved or modified by the Office of Student Conduct and Judicial Affairs director, the director shall notify the student/respondent in writing through their student email.
+Where it is determined that the Student Code of Conduct has been violated and sanctions of less than suspension or expulsion are imposed, the decision of the Student-Faculty-Staff Disciplinary Committee or the Disciplinary Conference shall be final and will be communicated to the student/respondent by the Office of the Vice President for Student Services/Dean of Students.
+Where it is determined that the Student Code of Conduct has been violated and expulsion or suspension is recommended, the Vice President for Student Services/Dean of Students will review and either affirm, reject or modify the action taken by the Student-Faculty-Staff Disciplinary Committee or the Disciplinary Conference.
+Should he/she reject the sanction, the Vice President for Student Services/Dean of Students will return the recommendation to the Disciplinary Conference or the chair of the Committee with a request for reconsideration of the sanction.
+If the sanction(s) is approved or modified by the Vice President, the Office of the Vice President for Student Services/Dean of Students shall notify the student/respondent in writing.